Pennsylvania Health Informatics Degree Programs

 Concentration: Business Intelligence & Analytics - Online Learning - Visit Website

-The dual Master of Health Informatics and Master of Science in Business Intelligence & Analytics at Saint Joseph's University is a comprehensive 48-credit program that combines healthcare, data analytics, and IT.
-Focused on Business Intelligence & Analytics, this program is ideal for those looking to excel in healthcare data analysis and business intelligence.
-Available online or on-campus, it offers flexibility for students.
-With AACSB accreditation and a STEM designation for international students, the program provides a SAS-certified Business Intelligence Certificate.
-Tuition starts at $1,192 per credit, and admission requires a bachelor's degree with a 3.25 GPA, with three years of work experience recommended.
+Saint Joseph's University offers a dual Master of Health Informatics and Master of Science in Business Intelligence & Analytics, concentrating on Business Intelligence & Analytics.
+This 48-credit STEM-designated program blends healthcare data analysis with IT, preparing graduates for roles in business intelligence.
+Available online or on-campus, it features AACSB accreditation and a SAS-certified Business Intelligence Certificate.
+Tuition starts at $1,192 per credit, requires a 3.25 GPA, and recommends three years of work experience.
+No entrance exam is required.

 Master's - Master of Health Administration and Master of Health Informatics